 Enzyme – An enzyme speeds up a chemical reaction.
 Some proteins are enzymes and most enzymes are proteins.

 Ferritin – A protein we all produce that binds iron and releases it slowly.
-It was used successfully to mute the iron-dependent production of QUIN by 3-HAO.
+It has been used successfully to mute the iron-dependent production of QUIN by 3-HAO.

 Framingham Heart Study – Named for the community of Framingham, Massachusetts.
 A longitudinal study started in 1948.
 Their webpage has a number of health calculators, but the stroke calculator is the most relevant for dementia.